enzoftware/mvp-begginers-example/README.md

-# Chat app
+# A simple example of android mvp app
----
-This app encrypt and decrypt your messages for some secret conversetation :smile: